stephenkostas/liferay-docs/discover/portal/articles/02-web-experience-management/02-building-a-site/02-adding-pages-to-sites/01-creating-pages.markdown

 **Page Set** creates a container that you can create subpages under that is not actually a page itself.

-**Link to Page** links to a Page within the same site.
+**Link to a Page of this Site** links to a Page within the same site.
 This is often used to make a page available it multiple parts of a sites hierarchy.

-**Layout:** creates a page with a layout template that defines the number of rows and columns for adding applications to your page in a custom layout.

 **Panel:** a page containing any number of applications as selected by an administrator, but only one is displayed at a time.
 Users select the portlet